The Complete Travellers’ Guide to New Zealand

 - White water rafting

 And more!
 It’s not all go-go-go though, as New Zealand also offers culture, food and scenic experiences.
 Such activities include:

 - Wine tastings

 - The Lord of the Rings filming locations

 - Scenic cruises

 And more, again.
 While many of the above activities are pretty costly, rest assured there are tons of free activities and attractions in New Zealand.
 In fact, all it often takes is a short walk to reach New Zealand’s most iconic natural attractions.
 Check out our 50 Best Free Things to Do in New Zealand to save money.

 And don’t forget to browse our New Zealand Activities category listing everything Aotearoa (the Maori name for New Zealand) has to offer.

 New Zealand offers many forms of accommodation.
 Because New Zealand has a few big-ticket items, such as activities – not to mention the flight to get there – you can save a lot of money by choosing one of the affordable accommodation options.
 Nevertheless, if you want to treat yourself, then you’re spoiled for choice with lavish hotels and lodges available.

-One of the most comprehensive styles of accommodation in New Zealand, holiday parks consists of self-contained units, private cabins, backpacker dorm cabins, tent sites or powered sites for campervans.
+One of the most comprehensive styles of accommodation in New Zealand, holiday parks consist of self-contained units, private cabins, backpacker dorm cabins, tent sites or powered sites for campervans.
 Get tips in our Accommodation Guide to Holiday Parks in New Zealand and check out listings in our New Zealand Holiday Parks category.